University of Technology Sydney

 Strategy 2: Collaborative inquiry, presentation and discussion of texts

 Collaborative inquiry and discussion-based learning during seminars is central to the teaching and learning strategies employed in class.
-The approach involves active and detailed engagement with set texts and draws upon and utilises students’ seminar preparation and self-directed learning (Strategy 1).
-These texts evidence vigorous and ongoing contestation around the central themes of international law over time.
-By critically engaging with these texts students and the seminar leader actively engage and reflect upon these deliberations.
-All participants must read the prescribed texts, prepare reading notes, including questions, queries and issues raised by their careful reading of the text.
+The approach involves active and detailed engagement with set texts and multimedia materials and draws upon and utilises students’ seminar preparation and self-directed learning (Strategy 1).
+These materials evidence vigorous and ongoing contestation around the central themes of international law over time.
+By critically engaging with these materials students and the seminar leader actively engage and reflect upon these deliberations.
+All participants must read the prescribed texts and engage with the materials, prepare reading notes, including questions, queries and issues raised by their careful engagement with those materials.

 Strategy 3: Exploration of Case Studies

 Cases studies are explored during class time and in students’ seminar preparation, in order to practice the application of theory upon the real-world operation of international law.
 Case studies drawn from real contexts are used to assist students to explore current themes and debates in international law in a variety of scenarios.
-They may include artefacts produced as a result of legal conflicts or legal reasoning processes or a variety of legal texts such as judgments or legal instruments.
-Students read and discuss these scenarios to learn concepts, interpret information, formulate arguments and reasoning, and develop creative solutions.
+They may include artefacts or a variety of legal texts such as judgments or legal instruments.
+Students engage with, read and discuss these scenarios to learn concepts, interpret information, formulate arguments and reasoning, and develop creative solutions.
 Critical thinking is developed through analysis, interpretation of and reflection on issues or situations.

 Strategy 4: Independent research and reflection